dwnu/Word-Search/index.md

 We may provide paid products and/or services within the Service.
 In that case, we use third-party services for payment processing (e.g. payment processors).
 We will not store or collect your payment card details.
 That information is provided directly to our third-party payment processors whose use of your personal information is governed by their Privacy Policy.
 These payment processors adhere to the standards set by PCI-DSS as managed by the PCI Security Standards Council, which is a joint effort of brands like Visa, Mastercard, American Express and Discover.
 PCI-DSS requirements help ensure the secure handling of payment information.
 The payment processors we work with are:
-<br>Apple Store In-App Payments, their Privacy Policy can be viewed at [Apple privacy Policy](https://www.apple.com/legal/privacy/en-ww)
+<br>Apple Store In-App Payments, their Privacy Policy can be viewed at [Apple Privacy Policy](https://www.apple.com/legal/privacy/en-ww)
 <br>Google Play In-App Payments, their Privacy Policy can be viewed at
 [Google Privacy Policy](https://policies.google.com/privacy)